Paradoxes before the paradox: surface gravity and the information loss problem: Discussion

 In addition, if the Hawking temperature is indeed proportional to the peeling surface gravity, then black holes explode (or freeze) on their formation.
 In this case the semiclassical picture is not valid, and it is impossible to formulate the information loss problem.
-Alternatively, if the Hawking temperature is proportional to the Kodama surface gravity, then it vanishes at the formation of a black hole; although it increases during evaporation, it can never attain the Hawking result.
+Alternatively, if the Hawking temperature is proportional to the Kodama surface gravity, then it vanishes at the formation of a black hole; although it increases during evaporation, it should reach zero again at the final stages of the evaporation process \cite{dst:22}.
 If the Kodama surface gravity reaches the classical value $\kappa_\mathrm{K}=1/(2r_\sg)$, then it cannot be the black hole temperature.
 Moreover, it is not clear how, given indications to the contrary \cite{C-R:18}, a process with close to zero flux can ensure the necessary dominance of quantum effects over normal matter in the vicinity of the outer apparent horizon.

 Our analysis indicates that the circumstances surrounding the formation of PBHs do not provide a basis to formulate the information loss problem within the semiclassical framework.
 Therefore, in order to resolve the ``paradox'', new physics is required to provide a mechanism to explain why information is lost to begin with, and describe how this process may occur in a self-consistent way.
 It should be noted that, even if the issues that have been raised so far are resolved, scrutiny of the precise technical aspects of commonly invoked semiclassical notions indicate that ``Page time unitarity'' may appear to be violated even if the underlying physics is unitary \cite{SFA:21}.
 A recent study \cite{bfm:21} that is complementary to the argumentation presented here also indicates that the standard form of the paradox can be consistently rendered only if new physics begins to play a role before reaching the Planck scale.